molily/molily.de/_posts/2017-11-25-robust-javascript.md

 if (array.indexOf(value) !== -1) { /* … */ }
 ```

+TODO Use === to avoid implicit type conversion

 ### Handling exceptions with try…catch

 JavaScript APIs have different ways to report failure.
 The simplest way is a function that returns a falsy or empty value.
 For example, `document.querySelector('.peanutButter')` returns `null` if no element with the selector could be found in the document.
 Similarly, `document.querySelectorAll('.peanutButter')` returns an empty list if no element with the selector could be found.

 In addition to return values, APIs may throw exceptions.
 For example, `document.querySelector('!"§$%')` does not return `null`, but throws a SyntaxError: `'!"§$%' is not a valid selector`.

-You might have guessed that <code>!"§$%</code> is not a valid CSS selector, but browsers throw the same type of error when they do not recognize the selector.
-For example, older browsers like Internet Explorer 8 do support `querySelector(All)`, but do not support [CSS Selectors Level 3](https://caniuse.com/#feat=css-sel3).
+You might have guessed that `!"§$%` is not a valid CSS selector, but browsers throw the same type of error when they do not recognize the selector.
+For example, older browsers like Internet Explorer 8 do support `querySelector`, but do not support [CSS Selectors Level 3](https://caniuse.com/#feat=css-sel3).
 And most recent browsers do not support the [CSS Selectors Level 4 Working Draft](https://drafts.csswg.org/selectors-4/) yet.

 So a program that calls `querySelector` would need to check both: